WildCoastSolutions/UnitTesting/README.md

 ## Platforms

 It was built on VS2013 but should work on earlier versions, and tested on gcc 4.8.2.
-Info in this document is VS specific but all the concepts should translate fine to Linux.
+Info in this document is VS specific but all the concepts translate to Linux.
 The Linux build uses cmake, to test the lib it you can clone it, enter the directory and use

 ```
 cmake .